Lights, camera, ACTION for mental health!

 Submitting your initial concepts

-You must send your short-film to us by the closing date of Monday November 20th, 2017
+You must send your short-film to us by 5pm on Friday November 23rd 2018

 St Patrick’s Mental Health Services and Walk in My Shoes appointed judges will short-list films for the Awards Ceremony.
 Entrants authorized for Stage 2 will be notified by email.